Steering and handling diagnostic guide

 Uneven tyre pressure

-One low tyre can make the car drift or pull.
+One soft tyre can make the car drift or pull because rolling resistance changes.

 Wheel alignment issue